Harvard Medical School Residency Program in Otolaryngology

 Associate Program Director, Kevin Emerick, M.D.

 Directed by Stacey Gray, M.D., the Harvard Otolaryngology Residency Program combines all aspects of contemporary clinical Otolaryngology–Head and Neck Surgery, including the subspecialty areas.
 Additional leadership in the program includes Associate Program Director Kevin Emerick, M.D., Site Director for Boston Children's Hospital, Mark Volk, M.D., Site Director for BIDMC, David Caradonna, M.D., and Site Director for BWH, Jayme Dowdall, M.D.
-At this time, there are 74 full-time Faculty members in the Department of Otolaryngology.

 The Department has a significant research commitment with peer-reviewed funding of approximately 12 million dollars.
 The research focus includes basic translational and clinical research and laboratories in auditory physiology, otopathology, cochlear implantation, neurochemistry, laryngology, vestibular disorders, laser applications, voice disorders, facial nerve disorders, molecular biology of head and neck cancer, image-guided surgery, and cellular biology of the ear, which provide an excellent setting for understanding the scientific basis and future of our specialty

-The Massachusetts Eye and Ear Infirmary is an independent institution devoted to otolaryngology and ophthalmology specialty care.
+Massachusetts Eye and Ear is an independent institution devoted to otolaryngology and ophthalmology specialty care.
 The Chiefs of Otolaryngology and Ophthalmology at Mass.
 Eye and Ear are professors and chairs of their respective departments at Harvard Medical School.

 The otolaryngology clinical services at Mass.
 Eye and Ear are provided by 35 hospital-based staff and 85 community-based staff.
 On a yearly basis there are over 51,000 scheduled outpatient visits to the Department of Otolaryngology at the Infirmary, over 7,500 surgical procedures, and another 9,000 emergency visits.
 Clinical service is provided in eight divisions by subspecialty (see below).